3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

 * **Always see complete layers data, even if filtered by login**

   This option is in connection with the filtering feature data layers per group.
-See :ref:`filter-layer-data-by-group`.
+See :ref:`filtered-layer-by-user`.
 Check the box for deciding which groups can see all the time all the data, even when a filter is active on some layers.

 .. image:: /images/administration-modify-repository.jpg
    :align: center